Abenezer-Baheru/ALX-Forum/README.md

 to show in the list is the newest question asked by a user ● When the “question’s title” is clicked, user will be taken to the “Question and Answers Page”
-● Question and Answers Page: When a specific “question title” is clicked, the user will be taken to the “Question and Answers Page”.
+### Question and Answers Page
+When a specific “question title” is clicked, the user will be taken to the “Question and Answers Page”.
 This page will
 show:
 ● The “question title”